perfah/wiki_beam.sh/README.md

 Valspråk:För Sverige i tiden[1] Nationalsång:”Du gamla, du fria...
 ```
 ## auto_beam.sh:

+An additional helper script dependent on the presence of wiki_beam.sh in the same directory.

 This script automatically downloads (if found) a Wikipedia article with a title exactly equal to each word found in stdin.
 It can, for instance, be used to download vast amounts of plain text content related to some particular text.
 Works with compound words (of two stems) by looking up the corresponding article for consecutively neighboring words. (e.g. United Nations).
 Non-alphabetical characters are ignored.